 Perhaps you might not have planned to have a baby right about now.
 Despite the unanticipated timing, this is a moment to celebrate.

-Here are a few pointers to help you get financially prepared to ensure that you have every reason to anticipate the birth of your baby.
+Here are a few pointers to help you get financially prepared to ensure that you have every reason to celebrate the birth of your baby.

 - Make sure you belong to a medical scheme